 The history of government investment in water supplies in rural Sudan is marked by two distinct phases, more or less corresponding with colonial and post-colonial periods.
 The 1940s and early 1950s were characterised by a limited programme of hafir construction by the Soil Conservation Board (1947-57) and Soil Conservation Section (1947-56) of the Department of Agriculture.
 The construction programme was guided by environmental aims: hafirs were dug to relieve pressure of stock and population around existing water points; and their capacity (volume) was supposed to be in line with the carrying capacity of surrounding land.
 The extent to which these aims were achieved is not known.
-To begin with the process of decision-making about <a href="https://hafirs.must.have.com/hafirs.must.have.com/hafirs.must.have.com/hafirs.must.have.com/hafirs.com/hafirs.must.have.com/hafirs.co
+To begin with the process of decision-making about hafirs must have been very technocratic and authoritarian.
+However, with the formation of local councils from 1952, the tradition of communities requesting that government provide a permanent source of water began.
+Water was a needed resource people knew government could provide: so they asked for it.

 In the post-independence era there were a number of significant organisational changes.
-First, in 1956 the Land Use and Rural Water Development Board was established in the Ministry of Agriculture, but answerable to the National Planning
+Firstly, in 1956 the Land Use and Rural Water Development Board was established in the Ministry of Agriculture, but answerable to the National Planning

 Committee, and with an executive department underneath it.
 In 1957 LURWDB absorbed the Drilling Division of the Ministry of Works, bringing the construction of borewells under its wing.
 (Hydrogeological Survey remained in the Ministry of Mineral Resources in and out of which it has oscillated ever since.)
-The Department had three divisions.
-Drilling, Surface Water Supplies and Land Use.
+The Department had three divisions: Drilling, Surface Water Supplies and Land Use.
 Its increased size reflected the importance placed on its operations by the newly elected Parliamentarians and the post-independence government of Azhari.
 Water was quickly latched onto by politicians anxious to reward their constitutents for putting them in power.
 Organisational expansion was thus matched by the expression for the first time of national political interest in water.